Hope Christian College, Child Protection – Detecting, Reporting and Addressing Grooming Behaviours

 The reporting staff member will not be civilly or criminally liable for providing information where the report is made honestly and without recklessness.

-Where allegations or suspicions of grooming behaviour are reported, the school will first act to ensure the safety of the student who is the alleged victim of the grooming behaviour.
+Where grooming behaviours are reported, the school will first act to ensure the safety of the student who is the alleged victim of the grooming behaviour.

 The School will then notify the staff member who is the subject of the report and provide an opportunity to respond to the allegations, in accordance with the principles of natural justice.
 If the allegation involves the Principal, the report should be made to the Chairman of the Board.